GET AN ESTIMATE

 Useful Information on Probate

-The first issue a PR needs to consider is whether or not it is necessary to obtain a Grant of Representation.
-Where there is a Will, the main Grant of Representation is called Probate and where there is no Will, the Grant is called “Letters of Administration”.
-A Grant of Representation is often required to prove the PR’s authority to administer the estate and until the Grant has been issued the assets in the estate are frozen.
-However, it is often not necessary to obtain a Grant of Representation to administer the estate:
+he first issue a PR must consider is whether they need to obtain a Grant of Representation.
+If there is a Will, the main Grant is called Probate.
+If there is no Will, the Grant is called "Letters of Administration."
+A Grant of Representation often proves the PR's authority to administer the estate.
+Until the Grant issues, the assets in the estate remain frozen.
+However, a Grant of Representation is not always necessary to administer the estate:

-where an estate is made up of assets held in joint names; or
+• When the estate consists of assets held in joint names, or

-any assets held in the sole name of the person who has died have a relatively low value.
+• When assets held solely in the deceased's name have a relatively low value.

-If a Grant of Representation is required, then we will discuss with you the extent to which you want us to be involved.
+If a Grant of Representation is required, we will discuss how involved you would like us to be.

 What are the fees involved?